eProcurement PCards: A Partnership with Bank of America

 Verification Due Date: The last day in which PCard charges can be approved by the department and costs redistributed prior to payment being made to the eProcurement partner.
 The day Cardholders should have charges verified in Workday.

 Any employee for whom a Procurement Card is going to be requested must first complete a credit card request in Workday.
 A Cardholder Agreement Form, signed by the prospective cardholder, must be attached.
 Once this Credit Card Request has been submitted and approved by the approvers for the department, the request will route to the eProcurement Administrator to set up a cardholder account in the Bank of America system.

 For instructions on how to enter a Credit Card Request please see the Credit Card Request Process in the Finance QRG section of the Workday Support Services page.

 After a Request has been approved, the individual will be assigned a unique account number and will be sent an email notification with details for required training and credit limits.
 Prospective Cardholders MUST complete training before receiving their Procurement Card.
 It is important to note that regardless of whether or not a department approves the charges the employee(s) have made, the invoice will be paid.
 Those charges that have not been approved will be flagged and subject to audit review and possible suspension of privileges.

 Procurement Cards are not transferable outside the University of Arkansas.
 If someone's PCard use is discontinued, the Procurement office should be notified and the card will be cancelled.
 Once the Procurement office has cancelled the card, the card can be destroyed.

-The Procurement Card is a special VISA credit card.
+The Procurement Card is a special Mastercard credit card.
 It works similarly to your personal credit cards, except the charges are billed directly to the University and payment made by the University Business Office.
 Procurement Cards are for business use only!

 The Procurement Card will display the cardholder's name along with the words: UNIV OF ARKANSAS.